How do you rank in your group text etiquette?

 Try to make sure to stick with the topic.
 No one cares about your MLM, Karen, so please keep it to yourself in the group thread.

-Using a little common sense can go a long way with general etiquette.
+Using a little common sense can go a long way with group text etiquette.
 Group texts can be really helpful to get information out that many people need.
 Don’t make me take it away!

 This post may contain affiliate links, which means I receive compensation if you make a purchase using the links.